 Such kind of advertisements, or rather non-commercial use messages usually get 40% discount.

 Price allowance for volume purchase at one time or within a specific period.

 Price allowance for regularity and frequency of ad spaces within a publication.

-Marketing or communication strategy involving several medias in order to make the campaign benefits from their synergy.
+Marketing or communication strategy involving several medias in order to make the campaign benefit from their synergy.

 Projected schedule of a media displaying its future editorial topics and all the deadlines of the different productions.

 Advertising spaces sold on preferential terms depending on the inventory’s availabilities.